fattard/MissingEventFlagsCheckerPlugin/README.md

 ### Export only Missing Flags

-This action will export only the tracked flags not marked yet, so you can refer only for the stuff you missed.
+This action will export only the tracked events that are not marked yet, so you can refer only for the stuff you missed.
 If the result file is empty, you are missing nothing.
 The exported file will contains the name *missing_events_VERSION.txt* that will be created alongside the PKHeX program path.